Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Institutional context

 \subsubsection{The cannabis market structure}

-A defining feature of Washington state's cannabis industry is its unique market structure.
+A defining feature of Washington state's cannabis industry is its unique market structure, depicted in Figure \ref{fig:0a}.
 The industry is regulated by the Washington State Liquor and Cannabis Board (LCB) which offers three separate licenses for cannabis businesses, each representing a different stage of the supply chain.
-The first license is for producers and it allows an establishment to cultivate, harvest, trim, dry, cure, and package cannabis to be sold at wholesale to other licensed producers and processors.
-The second license is for processors and it permits an establishment to process, dry, cure, and package cannabis to be sold at wholesale to other licensed processors or retailers.
+The first license is for producers and it allows an establishment to cultivate, harvest, and package cannabis to be sold at wholesale to other licensed producers and processors.
+The second license is for processors and it permits an establishment to purchase cannabis from producers and process it into derivative subproducts (e.g. concentrate, edibles, etc).
 While there is some overlap between the producer and the processor licenses, the key distinction is that processors cannot cultivate plants and producers cannot sell to retailers.
 The third license is for retailers; they are permitted to sell usable cannabis products in retail stores.
 A key stipulation is that producer and processor licenses can be held simultaneously but retailers cannot obtain either producer or processor licenses.\footnote{Such `tied-house' rules are a remnant of the early days of U.S. alcohol regulation.
 They were imposed by states to limit the market power of brewers and distillers and prevent monopolies from preying on consumers' ``worst habits" \citep{wallach2014}.
 Washington state lawmakers adopted similar rules out of an abundance of caution and to increase the likelihood of legalization passing the state legislature \citep{wallach2014}.} As a result, the vast majority of upstream establishments own both producer and processor licenses and are commonly referred to as 'producer-processors'.
 Importantly, producer-processors may only sell cannabis to licensed retailers---they cannot sell directly to consumers.
 Retailers, moreover, can only sell to consumers.
 This creates a complete vertical separation between producer-processors on the one hand, and retailers on the other.
-Figure \ref{fig:0a} illustrates the different stages of cannabis production and their relation to cannabis licensing.